wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 HashiCorp’s Vault Operations Pro Certification</a> is a $295 4-hour hands-on lab-based as well as multiple-choice.
 The $295 exam fee <a target="_blank" href="https://hashicorp-certifications.zendesk.com/hc/en-us/articles/360049773991-What-are-the-HashiCorp-exam-retake-rules-">includes a free retake after 7 days but within 3 months</a>.

-1	Create a working Vault server configuration given a scenario
-   * 1a	Enable and configure secret engines
-   * 1b	Practice production hardening
-   * 1c	Auto unseal Vault
-   * 1d	Implement integrated storage for open source and Enterprise Vault
-   * 1e	Enable and configure authentication methods
-   * 1f	Practice secure <a href="#VaultInit">Vault initialization</a>
-   * 1g	Regenerate a root token
-   * 1h	Rekey Vault and rotate encryption keys

-2	<a href="#Monitoring">Monitor a Vault environment</a>
-   * 2a	Monitor and understand Vault telemetry
-   * 2b	Monitor and understand Vault audit logs
-   * 2c	Monitor and understand Vault operational logs

-3	Employ the Vault security model
-   * 3a	Describe secure introduction of Vault clients
-   * 3b	Describe the security implications of running Vault in Kubernetes

-4	Build fault-tolerant Vault environments
-   * 4a	Configure a highly available (HA) cluster
-   * 4b	[Vault Enterprise] Enable and configure <a href="#DR">disaster recovery (DR) replication</a>
-   * 4c	[Vault Enterprise] Promote a secondary cluster

-5	Understand the hardware security module (HSM) integration
-   * 5a	[Vault Enterprise] Describe the benefits of auto unsealing with HSM
-   * 5b	[Vault Enterprise] Describe the benefits and use cases of seal wrap (PKCS#11)

-6	Scale Vault for performance
-   * 6a	Use batch tokens
-   * 6b	[Vault Enterprise] Describe the use cases of performance standby nodes
-   * 6c	[Vault Enterprise] Enable and configure performance replication
-   * 6d	[Vault Enterprise] Create a paths filter

-7	Configure access control
-   * 7a	Interpret Vault identity entities and groups
-   * 7b	Write, deploy, and troubleshoot ACL policies
-   * 7c	[Vault Enterprise] Understand Sentinel policies
-   * 7d	[Vault Enterprise] Define control groups and describe their basic workflow
-   * 7e	[Vault Enterprise] Describe and interpret multi-tenancy with namespaces

-8	Configure Vault Agent
-   * 8a	Securely configure auto-auth and token sink
-   * 8b	Configure templating
+1. Create a working Vault server configuration given a scenario<br />
+   1a.
+Enable and configure secret engines<br />
+   1b.
+Practice production hardening<br />
+   1c.
+Auto unseal Vault<br />
+   1d.
+Implement integrated storage for open source and Enterprise Vault<br />
+   1e.
+Enable and configure authentication methods<br />
+   1f.
+Practice secure <a href="#VaultInit">Vault initialization</a><br />
+   1g.
+Regenerate a root token<br />
+   1h.
+Rekey Vault and rotate encryption keys

+2.	<a href="#Monitoring">Monitor a Vault environment</a><br />
+   2a.
+Monitor and understand Vault telemetry<br />
+   2b.
+Monitor and understand Vault audit logs<br />
+   2c.
+Monitor and understand Vault operational logs

+3. Employ the Vault security model<br />
+   3a.
+Describe secure introduction of Vault clients<br />
+   3b.
+Describe the security implications of running Vault in Kubernetes

+4. Build fault-tolerant Vault environments
+   4a.
+Configure a highly available (HA) cluster<br />
+   4b.
+[Vault Enterprise] Enable and configure <a href="#DR">disaster recovery (DR) replication</a>
+   4c.
+[Vault Enterprise] Promote a secondary cluster

+5. Understand the hardware security module (HSM) integration 5a.
+[Vault Enterprise] Describe the benefits of auto unsealing with HSM<br />
+   5b.
+[Vault Enterprise] Describe the benefits and use cases of seal wrap (PKCS#11)

+6. Scale Vault for performance
+   6a.
+Use batch tokens<br />
+   6b.
+[Vault Enterprise] Describe the use cases of performance standby nodes<br />
+   6c.
+[Vault Enterprise] Enable and configure performance replication<br />
+   6d.
+[Vault Enterprise] Create a paths filter

+7. Configure access control
+   7a.
+Interpret Vault identity entities and groups 7b.
+Write, deploy, and troubleshoot ACL policies 7c.
+[Vault Enterprise] Understand Sentinel policies 7d.
+[Vault Enterprise] Define control groups and describe their basic workflow 7e.
+[Vault Enterprise] Describe and interpret multi-tenancy with namespaces

+8. Configure Vault Agent<br />
+   8a.
+Securely configure auto-auth and token sink<br />
+   8b.
+Configure templating

 <hr />